 - Bachelor of Business Administration in Accounting

 Gulfport is Mississippi's second-largest city, with a population of 71,750 in 2014.
 In addition to being a center for commerce, Gulfport's six miles of sandy beachfront have also put it on the map as a tourist destination.
-Top employers in the area include the Naval Construction Battalion Center, Memorial Hospital, Harrison County School District, and Island View Casino.
+Prominent employers in the area include the Naval Construction Battalion Center, Memorial Hospital, Harrison County School District, and Island View Casino.

 The National Center for Education Statistics reports that four institutions of higher education are currently active in Gulfport.
 Here are the top three: